Getting into the fellowship

-I came to know about Solana last year when I was learning Rust.
-That's when I started diving deeper into the crypto ecosystem and web3.
-I bought some SOL, created a wallet, started using dApps on Solana and read a lot.
+I love exploring new programming languages and I have been trying to learn Rust for a good 5-6 months now.
+I learned about Solana during this time.
+I started diving deeper into the web3 ecosystem, bought some SOL, created a wallet, started using some Solana apps and read a lot.

 # Getting into the fellowship